Local artist Victor Villegas recycles old light bulbs

 hand.
 If you want to drive with a beer

-in your hand, just don’t do it with their expensive recyclable bottles!
+in your hand, just don’t do it with their expensive, refundable bottles!

 With compostable items such as fruit and vegetable

-scraps our daytime herd of semi-tame iguanas do a good job of cleaning up.
-Anything they don’t want the night-shift of hermit
+scraps, our daytime herd of semi-tame iguanas does a good job of cleaning up.
+Anything they don’t want, the night-shift of hermit

 crabs is happy to consume.
 Pretty much